Fitness legend turns food entrepreneur with chicken seasoning and waffle & pancake mix.

 The package has two mixes in one bag: the chicken seasoning and the waffle & pancake mix.
 The chicken seasoning can also be used on seafood, vegetables, and meat.
 This is, however, the first time that the two products are being sold in one package together, so consumers can enjoy the entire meal all at once.
 It is 100% natural, made in America, and has no artificial flavorings or preservatives.

-- Chef Daniel Lee Offers New Choices for Pasta and Noodle Lovers in Philadelphia
+- Daniel Lee Offers New Fusion Choices at Farina Pasta and Noodle

 - Kahawa 1893 Promotes Women’s Empowerment in Kenya with Specialty Coffee